 In Physics, “dot in a circle” signifies “a vector facing out of the page”.
 Examples of vectors in nature are velocity, momentum, etc. “Velocity is the speed of something in a given direction.”

-In this regard, Buhari was absolutely right when he said that Ndi-Igbo are “a dot in a circle”.
+In this regard, Buhari was absolutely right when he said that Ndi-Igbo is “a dot in a circle”.
 Obviously, he didn’t use that phrase to glorify us.
 He certainly didn’t know that "a dot in a circle" is a scientific phrase.

-Another possible meaning of Buhari’s "a dot in a circle" statement could be a reference to Igbo population.
+Another possible meaning of Buhari’s "a dot in a circle" statement could be a reference to the Igbo population.
 This is the interpretation everybody has given to that infamous statement.

 Now, the likely meaning of Buhari’s "a dot in a circle" description of Ndi-Igbo is the repeated claim that Igbo is landlocked.
-According to him, “even if they [Igbo] want to exit, they’ll have no access to anywhere.”
+According to him, “Even if they [Igbo] want to exit, they’ll have no access to anywhere.”
 Is this true?

 Well, it appears that Northerners are conceding that Igbo independence may happen.
 It started with Northern women who rallied that Igbo should be allowed to go if that’s what they want.

-Furthermore, that if Igbo want to exit Nigeria they should come out and say so to avoid further bloodshed.
+Furthermore, if Igbo want to exit Nigeria they should come out and say so to avoid further bloodshed.

-The synchrony of these statements, from the statement of Northern women to that of Arewa Forum, and to Buhari’s, suggest that Northerners have been discussing.
+The synchrony of these statements, from the statement of Northern women to that of Arewa Forum, and to Buhari’s, suggests that Northerners have been discussing.
 And that they have apparently considered the possibility of IgboExit.

 Moreover, Buhari said he was encouraged by what he heard.
 And what did he hear?
 That Igbo neighbours – South-south people, don’t want to be part of Biafra.